anesheim-uni/template_go_web/README.md

 For vscode users, install the [vscode-devcontainer extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) and simply build the container.
 Others, simply build the container using `docker compose up -d` (-d: detached), see [docker compose up](https://docs.docker.com/reference/cli/docker/compose/up/) for more.

+Once the container is built and running, simply run `air` and `sass --watch static/stylesheets:static/stylesheets` in seperate terminals.
+Default port for the web server is `1324`.

 # Roadmap

 - ✅ docker-compose.yml for devcontainer and db seperation